Back to all posts

 Make better HDR photos with layers & masking in Aurora HDR.
 We'll show you how.

-First, what are Layers?
+First, What are Layers?

 As the team at Adobe said: “Layers are like sheets of stacked acetate.
 You can see through transparent areas of a layer to the layers below.
 You move a layer to position the content on the layer, like sliding a sheet of acetate in a stack.
 You can also change the opacity of a layer to make the content partially transparent”.